N-Laboratory/nuxt3-starter-guide-example/README.md

 Storybook cannot import components that are automatically imports by nuxt.

-Install the following library to import nuxt auto-imports components in Storybook.
+Install the following library to import nuxt auto-imports components in storybook.
 - unplugin-vue-components
 ```bash
 npm install --save-dev unplugin-vue-components